Delhi Golf Club: Subsidy

 The DGC has about 4000 members, majority of whom are serving or retired members of the Indian Civil Services, judges, and politicians.
 The annual subsidy by the Government to every member is estimated to be approximately ₹1.5 crores (USD 250,000).

 Management committee

 The DGC management committee consists of a President, a Course Captain and twelve general committee members, excluding government nominated members.
 Posts on the management committee are filled through election.
 These are usually held in September.

 Air quality

-The DGC, despite its many acres, has not escaped Delhi's poor air quality.
+The DGC has not escaped Delhi's poor air quality.
 In the evening illumination, as well as the early morning sun, "the shroud of carcinogenic particles hovering above the bunkers and greens" are very visible.

 Allegations of racism and elitism

 In June 2017, a woman named Tailin Lyngdoh, a Khasi, had gone to the Club along with her employer Nivedita Barthakur after they were invited for lunch by a member of the Club.
 However, 15–20 minutes into the lunch, two Club officials asked Lyngdoh to leave the table saying the dress (Jainsem) she was wearing was a "maid's uniform" which looked like a "dustbin" and also allegedly hurled racial abuse at her.
 This incident was widely covered in the Indian media condemning the classism attitude of the Delhi Golf Club and elite clubs of India in general.